KingFifer40/Portable-GM_BOT/README.md

-# AI-FSY — GroupMe Connect Four Bot with AI Chat
+# Porta-GMBOT — GroupMe Bot with AI Chat

-A GroupMe bot that lets your group play **Connect Four**, look up **scriptures**, chat with a **local AI** (via Ollama), earn and gamble **points**, and more.
+A portable GroupMe bot that lets your group play **Connect Four**, look up **scriptures**, chat with a **local AI** (via Ollama), earn **points**, and more.
 Built in Python, runs on Windows, Mac, or Linux.
-(Made for my FSY group so I can play with them while away from my own PC, but leave it running.)

 ---

 ## Features

-- 🎮 **Connect Four** — two-player PvP or vs AI (minimax engine, easy/medium/hard with depths 2/5/8)
+- 🎮 **Connect Four** — two-player PvP or vs AI (minimax engine, easy/medium/hard)
 - 💰 **Points system** — earn points by fishing (`!fih`), stealing (`!steal`), and coin flipping (`!coin`); give points to others (`!give`); wager them on Connect Four games
-- 🤖 **AI Chat** — powered by a local Ollama model with a shared group memory (last 10 exchanges)
+- 🤖 **AI Chat** — powered by a local Ollama model with a shared group memory
-- 🌐 **Web search** — the AI automatically searches the web via DuckDuckGo when asked about current events, recent news, live scores, or anything beyond its training data
+- 🌐 **Web search** — the AI automatically searches DuckDuckGo when asked about current events, recent news, live scores, or anything beyond its training data
 - 🎱 **Magic 8-Ball** — `?` + any question
-- 📖 **Scripture lookup** — Bible (KJV) and Book of Mormon verse search (files included)
+- 📖 **Scripture lookup** — Bible (KJV) and Book of Mormon verse search
-- 🖼️ **Profile picture swap** — the bot brightens its GroupMe avatar and stamps "BOT" on it while the game is active, then reverts it automatically
+- 🖼️ **Profile picture swap** — the bot stamps "BOT" on its GroupMe avatar while active, then reverts automatically
 - 🔒 **Safe by default** — hardened AI safety rules, English-only responses, spam cooldowns
 - 🛠️ **Admin controls** — enable/disable individual features from inside the group
 - 🖥️ **Control panel** — desktop GUI for managing groups, AI settings, points tuning, and auto-updates
-- 🧙 **First-run setup wizard** — GUI on desktop, terminal fallback on servers
+- 🧙 **First-run setup wizard** — GUI on desktop (with live group picker), terminal fallback on servers

 ---